Force over Distance: The Prepared Mind

 “How?”
 Eli demands.
 “When you look at the raw data, how would you know any given ‘door opening’ event is Rush, as opposed to, say, someone hitting the controls?”

 “Ah ha.
 That’s where my ‘little something’ comes in.
 See, there’s actually a special signature in the code that accompanies what the ship does for him.
 Like a little burst of, I don’t know, I’m calling it ‘intent,’ that occurs before Destiny acts on his behalf.
-Almost like a few thousandths of a joule go into the decision to open that door.
+Almost like a few thousandths of a Joule go into the decision to open that door.
 Turn on those lights.
-You sort by that signature, and you can parse out everything it’s decided to help him with.
+Sort by that signature, and you can parse out everything it’s decided to help him with.
 Across all systems.”

 “Wow.”
 Eli lifts his eyebrows.
 “That’s—that’s pretty dang good.
 Can I look at the raw data?”